Pickleball Rules - An Overview

 Don’t step in the kitchen after you hit the ball.
 Even when the ball is dead, do not step into the kitchen.
 Don’t fall into the kitchen.
 Stay away from the kitchen.

-Remember, all these rules are for balls that have not bounced yet.
+Remember, all these pickleball kitchen rules apply to balls that have not bounced yet.

 There’s one more rule that complicates things a bit and is often forgotten: “9.D.
 A fault will be declared if the player violates the intent of the non-volley zone rule.
 All volleys must be initiated outside of the non-volley zone.
 A maneuver such as standing within the non-volley zone is prohibited.
 If a player has touched the non-volley zone for any reason, that player cannot volley the return until both feet have contacted the playing surface completely outside the non-volley zone.”